matt123miller/bots-frontend-animal-test/README.md

 Now I'm this far and hooked up the timer I realise with my current code it will reset the timer each time you create a new animal, so fix that I guess.

-- [] rethink data or ui layout to allow existing animals to carry on updating while creating a new one
+- [x] rethink data or ui layout to allow existing animals to carry on updating while creating a new one
+- [] Create hook for animal stat change mechanics

 ---